6th Army (Italy): World War I

 After the disastrous defeat at Caporetto (November 1917) the Italian Army was completely reorganized by Armando Diaz.
 The Truppe Altipiani Command was dissolved on March 1, 1918, and a new 6th Italian Army was formed under command of Luca Montuori.
-Initially the newly re-constituted Sixth Army consisted of the XIV Corps Brittanico (British Expeditionary Force) replacing the XXVI Corps Italian, the XII Corps Francese (French Expeditionary Force) replacing the XXV Corps Italian, and the XX Corps Italian.
+Initially the newly reconstituted Sixth Army consisted of the XIV Corps Brittanico (British Expeditionary Force) replacing the XXVI Corps Italian, the XII Corps Francese (French Expeditionary Force) replacing the XXV Corps Italian, and the XX Corps Italian.
 Various other army corps were placed into the Sixth Army over time, including units of the Czechoslovak Legion of Italy.
 This Army was again placed in the Asiago Plateau between the First and Fourth Armies.

 The XIII Corps Italian (under Gen. Sani) was added later.
 It participated in the successful Battle of the Piave River (June 1918) in the mountain sector (the Second Battle of Tre Monti).

 Prior to the also successful Battle of Vittorio Veneto (October–November 1918), the Sixth Army lost both the British Corps, which became part of the new Tenth Army (although the British 48th Division remained), and the French Corps, which became part of the new Twelfth Army.
 The XII Corps Italian (under Gen. Pennella) was added to the Sixth Army in substitution.

 On July 1, 1919, the Sixth Army Command was dissolved.